frederic-perez/AmE-dictionary/data/dictionary.md

 __explication__ _n_
 __exploit<sup>1</sup>__ _n_ :two::mega::astonished::hammer:
 __exploit<sup>2</sup>__ _v_ :mega:
+__exponent__ _n_ /ik-SPOH-nunt/ Exponent refers to “someone who supports a particular cause or belief” as well as “someone who is known for a particular method or style.” _He was a leading exponent of animal rights._
 __exposé__ _n_ :two: A public revelation, as of something discreditable: _a magazine exposé of political corruption._
 __expose__ _v_
 __expostulate__ _v_ :three::hammer: